What is a 3PL (and how on earth do they work?)

 What are the Benefits of Using a 3PL?

-There are several benefits to using a 3PL to handle your logistics needs instead of doing the entire operation in house, including less stress, lower costs, and better scalability.
+There are several benefits to using a 3PL to handle your logistics needs instead of doing the entire operation in-house, including less stress, lower costs, and better scalability.
 Read through our full list of benefits:

 Lower Costs

 When it comes to negotiating, it’s no secret that bigger businesses with more experience have more bargaining power.
-3PLs frequently have established relationships with carriers and subcontractors that allows them to secure lower rates.
+3PLs frequently have established relationships with carriers and subcontractors that allow them to secure lower rates.
 Using a 3PL can also produce savings in the form of administrative labour.
 With a 3PL handling all the administrative tasks associated with logistics, your team is freed up to work on other, more important projects

 Total Scalability